datacamp/community-courses-tidy-data-in-python-mini-course/chapter1.md

 Great job!
 Now that you're familier with messy and tidy data, take a look at another dataset.
 Exectue `eyes` in your shell to print a dataset that featured in DataCamp's [Cleaning Data in R course](https://campus.datacamp.com/courses/cleaning-data-in-r).
 This dataset is about the eye colors of three women and whether they wear glasses.
 What problem does this dataset have?

 *** =instructions
-- It violates rule #1 of tidy data: there are several columns that represent the same variable
+- It violates rule #1 of tidy data: there are several columns that represent the same variable.
-- It violates rule #1 of tidy data: there are several variables represented in the same column
+- It violates rule #1 of tidy data: there are several variables represented in the same column.
-- It violates rule #2 of tidy data: there are several rows that represent the same observation
+- It violates rule #2 of tidy data: there are several rows that represent the same observation.
-- It violates rule #2 of tidy data: there are several observations represented in the same row
+- It violates rule #2 of tidy data: there are several observations represented in the same row.

 *** =hint
-Try again!
+Think about what the chart wants to show and how the columns relate to it!

 *** =pre_exercise_code
 ```{r}